dogeystamp/chess_inator/nnue/README.md

 # NNUE training tools

 Python training pipeline for the evaluation neural network.
-See the docstring in `src/nnue.rs` for information about the architecture of the NNUE.
+See the docstring in `src/nnue.rs` for information about the architecture of the NNUE, as well as the top-level README.

+## pipeline

 Required packages:
 - pandas